-DANCE Subject Overview Dance is a powerful and expressive subject which encourages students to develop their creative, physical, emotional and intellectual capacity, whatever their previous experience in the subject.
-Students will study a range of dance styles and style fusions.
-AQA realise most GCSE Dance students choose dance for the practical rather than theoretical focus.
-The written assessment is clear, well-structured and easy for students to understand.
-Students will enjoy the variety of question styles, which include multiple choice, short and extended answer.
-AQA has bridged the gap between GCSE, AS and A level, giving students the skills and experience to better prepare them for the demands of AS and A level if they choose to progress with their study.
-Course Content Component 1: Performance and Choreography Performance - Solo Performance: Students will be taught four set phrases and must perform two of the set phrases separately. - Duo/Trio Performance: Students will be taught a duo/trio routine that they must perform.
-Choreography • Students will respond creatively to a set stimulus to choreograph their own complete dance.
+DANCE Subject Overview Dance is a powerful and expressive subject which encourages you to develop your creative, physical, emotional and intellectual capacity, whatever your previous experience in the subject.
+You will study a range of dance styles and style fusions.
+AQA realises that most GCSE Dance students choose dance for the practical rather than theoretical focus.
+The written assessment is clear, well-structured and easy for pupils to understand.
+You will enjoy the variety of question styles, which include multiple choice, short and extended answer.
+AQA has bridged the gap between GCSE, AS and A level, giving pupils the skills and experience to better prepare them for the demands of AS and A level if they choose to progress with their study.
+Course Content Component 1: Performance and Choreography Performance - Solo Performance: You will be taught four set phrases and must perform two of the set phrases separately. - Duo/Trio Performance: You will be taught a duo/ trio routine that you must perform.
+Choreography You will respond creatively to a set stimulus to choreograph your own complete dance.
 Component 2: Dance Appreciation Section A - Knowledge and understanding of choreographic processes and performing skills.
 Section B - Critical appreciation of own work.
 Section C - Critical appreciation of professional work.
+Course Aims The aim of the course is that you will:

-Course Aims - Perform dance, reflecting choreographic intent through physical, technical and expressive skills. - Create dance, including movement material and aural setting, to communicate choreographic intention. - Demonstrate knowledge and understanding of choreographic processes and performing skills. - Critically appreciate own works and professional works, through making analytical, interpretive and evaluate judgements.
-Assessment Component 1: Performance and Choreography60% NEA work.
-Internally marked and moderated.Component 2: Dance Appreciation40% Written exam (1.5 hrs)
+- perform dance, reflecting choreographic intent through physical, technical and expressive skills; - create dance, including movement material and aural setting, to communicate choreographic intention; - demonstrate knowledge and understanding of choreographic processes and performing skills; - critically appreciate own works and professional works, through making analytical, interpretive and evaluate judgements.
+Assessment Component 1: Performance and Choreography 60% NEA work.
+Internally marked and moderated.
+Component 2: Dance Appreciation 40% Written exam (1.5 hrs)